yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/seamless-sdk-payment-android.md

 ## Step 3: Add SDK to your project

-Add the repository source using the following code:
+Add the repository source:

 ```groovy
 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }
 ```

-After, include the code below in the file `build.gradle` to add the Yuno SDK dependency to the application.
+Include the following code in the `build.gradle` file to add the Yuno SDK dependency to the application:

 ```kotlin
 dependencies {